Flag of Morocco

-While Morocco was under French and Spanish control, the red flag with the seal in the centre remained in use but only inland since its use at sea was prohibited.
+While Morocco was under French and Spanish control, the red flag with the pentagram remained in use but only inland since its use at sea was prohibited.
 When independence was restored in 1955, it once again became the national flag.

-The pentagram represents the Seal of Solomon, an Islamic symbol.
-The five branches also represent the pillars of Islam.

 Design

 The legal definition of the flag specifies that the colours are bright red and palm green.
 No more precise colour specifications are known to be published.
-The RGB colours used in the illustration on the Kingdom's website are listed below, along with rough CMYK and Pantone equivalents for printing.
+The RGB colours used in the illustration on the kingdom's website are listed below, along with rough CMYK and Pantone equivalents for printing.